 Evaluations: At the conclusion of the semester, externs must evaluate the placement and the supervising attorney must evaluate the extern.
 Externs must provide supervisors with the evaluation form and the relevant due date.

-Time Sheets: You will be preparing and submitting time sheets on a monthly basis documenting your time worked in the externship.
-The timesheets must be signed by your supervising attorney or judge.
+Time Sheets: you will be preparing and submitting time sheets on a monthly basis documenting your time worked in the filed placement.
+The time sheets must be signed by your supervising attorney or judge.

-Late journals are subject to a time penalty of 1/2 hour per externship unit for each school day beyond the due date that the document is late.
-The submission date is determined by the date of the postmark, fax date, email date or date of submission to the Information Center or Externship Department.
+- 14. Late Penalty: Late journals are subject to a time penalty of 1/2 hour per field placement unit for each school day beyond the due date that the document is late.
+The submission date is determined by the email date or the date/time assigned by the TWEN drop box for that assignment.

-No student may withdraw from an externship until adequate safeguards for the handling of cases and/or client problems assigned to the student have been arranged in advance with the Faculty Externship Director and the extern’s supervising attorney.
+- 15. Withdrawal: No student may withdraw from afield placement until adequate safeguards for the handling of cases and/or client problems assigned to the student have been arranged in advance with the Field Placement Director and the extern’s supervising attorney.

-Transfer students may enroll in six or fewer units of an externship during the academic year in which they have no official Loyola GPA.
-Transfer students may not enroll in a full-time judicial externship (seven or more units) until they have completed a full academic year and have a Loyola GPA of 3.33 or higher.
+- 19. Transfer Students: Transfer students may enroll in six or fewer units of a field placement during the academic year in which they have no official Loyola GPA.
+Transfer students may not enroll in a full-time field placement (seven or more units) until they have completed a full academic year and have a Loyola GPA of 3.33 or higher.

-Students who have failed to complete an off campus externship or who have received a grade of “fail” in an off campus externship are not subsequently eligible to enroll in an off campus externship.
+20. Failing a Prior Off Campus Field Placement : Students who have failed to complete an off campus field placements or who have received a grade of “fail” in an off campus field placement are not subsequently eligible to enroll in an off campus field placement.